stech6476/stech6476/README.md

 Here are some ideas to get you started:
 -->

-I majored in Computer Science holding a degree from CUNY.
+I majored in Computer Science.
+I earned a degree from CUNY.
 I specialize in OOD.
 I have a wide skillset language portfolio listed below and is actively pursuing an entry level programming occupation.

 ---